 As an Amazon Associate I earn from qualifying purchases.

 It’s fall!
 Fall is finally here!
 And that means pumpkin everything.
 Who’s basic in here?
-Instead of a pumpkin spice latte I made keto pumpkin muffins instead.
-Nothing beats a warm pumpkin muffin on a cool fall morning with your coffee.
+Instead of a spice latte I made keto pumpkin muffins instead.
+Nothing beats a warm pumpkin muffin for breakfast on a cool fall morning with your coffee.

-These muffins are easy to make and are the perfect amount of spice.
-My husband even told me that they require whipped cream on top since they taste so much like pumpkin pie.
+These low carb pumpkin muffins are easy to make and are the perfect amount of spice.
+My husband even told me that they remind him of pumpkin pie and required whipped cream on to.

 - Heavy Whipping Cream